fgrehm/vagrant-lxc/README.md

 ```
 USERNAME ALL=NOPASSWD:/usr/bin/lxc-vagrant-wrapper
 ```

+*__WARNING__: the `/usr/bin/lxc-vagrant-wrapper` + `/etc/sudoers` combination
+above allows `USERNAME` to run any privileged command without a password.
+You might want to think twice before using that on a machine with sensitive data.*

 In order to tell vagrant-lxc to use that script when `sudo` is needed, you can pass in the path to the script as a configuration for the provider: